alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 At the same time, when the semester started I found myself enjoying research a lot more.
 Maybe it was the light course load in the first few weeks, or maybe it was the realization that I actually knew what I was doing.
-I could actually hold a conversation with the grad student mentoring me.
+I could actually hold a conversation with my grad student mentor.
 At least, for a while.

-Riding my newfound wave of motivation, I set up meetings with my professor to find a way to get a reasonable application in time for deadlines.
+Riding my newfound wave of motivation, I set up meetings with my PI to find a way to get a reasonable application in time for deadlines.
 I start a new project, one that could lead to a paper faster than my old one.
-(A few months later, I find a paper where the authors independently worked along the same lines I did, this time [from less than a year ago](http://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning).
+(As an aside, later this semester I found a paper where the authors independently worked along the same lines
+I did, this time [from 2014 instead of 2007](http://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning).
 They ran into the same computational barrier as me, and got over it by throwing more computing power at the problem instead of developing algorithmic improvements.
 I feel cheated, but at least I was on the right track.)